syncfusion-content/blazor-docs/blazor/appearance/size-modes.md

 ## Side-bar Responsiveness in Syncfusion Components

 Blazor application renders UI as HTML content in client-side (browser).
-So, based on the width of the viewport in a device, it is possible to determine whether it is a Desktop or a Mobile device and design responsive web pages accordingly.
+So based on the width of the viewport in a device, it is possible to determine whether it is a Desktop or a Mobile device and design responsive web pages accordingly.

 The meta tag named `viewport` is used to design the **webpage responsiveness** and this is included in all the Blazor applications of ` _Host.cshtml` file in Blazor server-side application and `index.html` file in Blazor Web Assembly application.
 CSS styling makes designs responsive in Blazor application.